akaish/KittyORMPages/content/crud_operations/find/_index.md

 Method name | Method description
 --- | ---
 `findWhere(SQLiteCondition where, QueryParameters qParams)` | Returns list of models associated with records in backed database table that suits provided clause and query parameters.
+`findWhere(QueryParameters qParams, String where, Object... conditionValues)` | Returns list of models associated with records in backed database table that suits provided clause and query parameters.
 `findWhere(SQLiteCondition where)` | Returns list of models associated with records in backed database table that suits provided clause.
+`findWhere(String where, Object... conditionValues)` | Returns list of models associated with records in backed database table that suits provided clause.
 `findAll(QueryParameters qParams)`  | Returns list of all models associated with records in backed database table with usage of passed qParams.
 `findAll()` | Returns list of all models associated with records in backed database table.
 `findByRowID(Long rowid)` | Returns model filled with data from database or null if no record with provided rowid found.